eokristjans/vef2/h1/README.md

   * Email, unique, not null.
   * Password, not null, at least 8 characters and not in this list of [500 bad passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/500-worst-passwords.txt), stored as a hash from `bcrypt`.
   * Admin, boolean, default  `false`.
+  * Created, date with timezone, assigned by default.
+  * Modified, date with timezone, assigned by default.
 * Notebooks
   * Id, integer, assigned by default.
   * UserId, integer, assigned by default.
-  * DateCreated, assigned by default.
+  * Created, date with timezone, assigned by default.
-  * DateModified, assigned by default.
+  * Modified, date with timezone, assigned by default.
   * SectionGroupIds, array.
   * SectionIds, array.
   * ImageIds, array.